-a term that represents the name of the directory or folder in which SAS is installed at your site or on your computer.
+a representation of the name for the directory or folder in which SAS is installed at a site or a computer.

-Sasuser.Profile catalog
+Sasuser.Profile catalog (Profile catalog)

-a SAS catalog in which SAS stores information about attributes of your SAS windowing environment.
-For example, this catalog contains function-key definitions, fonts for graphics applications, window attributes, and other information that is used by interactive SAS procedures.
-See also SAS catalog.
+a SAS catalog in which SAS stores information about attributes of the SAS windowing environment for a particular user or site.
+It contains function-key definitions, fonts for graphics applications, window attributes, and other information that is used by interactive SAS procedures.